pudly/schmopera-hugo/content/articles/agrippina-and-the-elephants-in-the-room.md

 </figure>

 DiDonato’s technique continues to reign on the recording.
 She sings with enough fire to conjure visual images.
 Countertenor Franco Fagloli’s sneering nastiness as Nerone is quite a contrast to Lindsey’s high-energy soprano.
 The nobility that bass [Luca Pisaroni](/talking-with-singers-luca-pisaroni/) brings to Claudio leaves a much different impression than Rose’s horny awkwardness.
 Elsa Benoit’s Poppea has a tender moment expressing her love for Ottone with “Bel piacere.”
 Casting her opposite Davies might have enhanced the concept of genuine romance amidst the squalor on stage.
 Countertenor [Jakub Jozef Orlinski](/scene/people/jakub-josef-orlinski/)’s Ottone is more the gallant hero while Davies portrays one of introspective longing.

+> Purists can take heart in the knowledge that the modern instruments, the size of the house and the updated staging coalesce in complete harmony.

 II Pomo d’Oro, led by Maxim Emelyanychev, is a baroque/classical period group devoted to authentic performances.
 The subtle joy and hints of mischief that the group brings to the recording offer sweet and tangy rewards throughout.